-The table below shows certain information regarding the beneficial ownership of shares of our common stock by each person known by us to beneficially own more than five percent of the outstanding shares of our common stock, with percentages based on 16,040,738 shares issued and outstanding as of May 25, 2021.
+The table below shows certain information regarding the beneficial ownership of shares of our common stock by each person known by us to beneficially own more than five percent of the outstanding shares of our common stock, with percentages based on 16,622,179 shares issued and outstanding as of May 23, 2024.

-Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class Beneficially Owned Bradford T. Whitmore (1) 1603 Orrington Avenue, Suite 900 Evanston, IL 60201 5,538,073 34.5% Dimensional Fund Advisors LP (2) Building One 6300 Bee Cave Road Austin, TX 78746 1,107,862 6.9% Visionary Wealth Advisors (3) 1405 North Green Mount Rd., Suite 500 O'Fallon, IL 62208 862,235 5.4%
+Name and Address of Beneficial Owner Number of Shares Beneficially Owned Percent of Class Beneficially Owned Bradford T. Whitmore (1) 5215 Old Orchard Road, Suite 620 Skokie, IL 60077 6,201,013 37.3% Visionary Wealth Advisors (2) 1405 North Green Mount Rd., Suite 500 O'Fallon, IL 62208 1,102,099 6.6% Dimensional Fund Advisors LP (3) 6300 Bee Cave Road Building One Austin, TX 78746 973,092 5.9%

-- (1) Based on information contained in a Schedule 13D/A (Amendment No. 8) dated November 6, 2020 as filed by Grace Brothers, LP; BRO-GP, LLC; Bradford T. Whitmore; and SUNRAY I, LLC with the SEC on that same date, Mr. Whitmore individually and as manager and sole voting member of SUNRAY I, LLC, a Delaware limited liability company, and as sole managing member of BRO-GP, LLC, a Delaware limited liability company and general partner of Grace Brothers LP, a Delaware limited partnership, beneficially owns 5,538,073 shares of our common stock.
-Mr. Whitmore has sole voting and dispositive power with respect to 5,019,457 of such shares, of which 4,452,283 are held in the name in SUNRAY I, LLC, and shared voting and dispositive power (with Grace Brothers, LP and BRO-GP, LLC) with respect to 518,616 of such shares. - (2) Based on information contained in a Form 13F dated May 14, 2021 as filed by Dimensional Fund Advisors LP, a registered investment adviser, with the SEC on that same date to report holdings by institutional managers as of March 31, 2021, and, consequently, the holdings of Dimensional Fund Advisors LP may have subsequently changed.
-The Form 13F reported that Dimensional Fund Advisors LP had sole voting power as to 1,065,260 shares of common stock and sole dispositive power as to 1,107,862 shares of common stock, all of which shares of common stock were held in portfolios of four registered investment companies to which Dimensional Fund Advisors LP or one of its subsidiaries furnishes investment advice and of certain other commingled funds, group trusts and separate accounts for which Dimensional Fund Advisors LP or one of its subsidiaries serves as investment manager or sub-adviser.
-The shares of common stock reported were owned by the investment companies, commingled funds, group trusts, and separate accounts and Dimensional Fund Advisors LP disclaimed beneficial ownership of the reported shares of common stock. - (3) Based on information contained in a Form 13F dated May 18, 2021 as filed by Visionary Wealth Advisors, a registered investment adviser, with the SEC on that same date to report holdings by institutional managers as of March 31, 2021, and, consequently, the holdings of Visionary Wealth Advisors may have subsequently changed.
-The Schedule 13F reported that Visionary Wealth Advisors had sole voting power as to 6,000 shares of common stock and dispositive power as to 862,235 shares of common stock.
+- (1) Based on information contained in a Form 4 dated December 6, 2023 as filed by Bradford T. Whitmore with the SEC on December 8, 2023, Mr. Whitmore individually and as sole manager and sole voting member of SUNRAY I, LLC, a Delaware limited liability company and as General Partner of Grace Brothers LP, a Delaware limited partnership, beneficially owns 6,201,013 shares of our common stock.
+Mr. Whitmore has sole voting and dispositive power with respect to 5,682,397 of such shares, of which 4,452,283 are held in the name in SUNRAY I, LLC, and shared voting and dispositive power (with Grace Brothers, LP) with respect to 518,616 of such shares. - (2) Based on information contained in a Schedule 13F dated May 15, 2024 as filed by Visionary Wealth Advisors, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of March 31, 2024, and, consequently, the beneficial ownership of Visionary Wealth Advisors may have subsequently changed.
+The Schedule 13F reported that Visionary Wealth Advisors had sole voting power as to 9,000 shares of common stock and shared dispositive power as to 1,093,099 shares of common stock. - Based on information contained in a Schedule 13F dated May 10, 2024 as filed by Dimensional Fund Advisors LP, a registered investment adviser, with the SEC on that same date to report beneficial ownership of shares of the Company's common stock as of March 31, 2024, and, consequently, the beneficial ownership of Dimensional Fund Advisors LP may have subsequently changed.
+The Schedule 13G reported that Dimensional Fund Advisors LP had sole voting power as to 909,901 shares of common stock and sole dispositive power as to 973,092 shares of common stock, all of which shares of common stock were held in portfolios of four registered investment companies to which Dimensional Fund Advisors LP or one of its subsidiaries furnishes investment advice and of certain other commingled funds, group trusts and separate accounts for which Dimensional Fund Advisors LP or one of its subsidiaries serves as investment manager or sub-adviser.
+The shares of common stock reported were owned by the investment companies, commingled funds, group trusts, and separate accounts and Dimensional Fund Advisors LP disclaimed beneficial ownership of the reported shares of common stock.